plausible/docs/docs/integration-guides.md

 title: Integration guides
 ---

-Installing Plausible on a site can be a slightly different process depending on what tools you're using.
+Installing Plausible on a website can be a slightly different process depending on what tools you're using to manage your site.

 We've put together several guides that cover popular website builders and content management systems (CMS).
 These can help you set up and start counting your site visitors in no time.